slinky55/GatorNum/README.md

     Region Proposal: Employ techniques like connected component analysis, contour detection, or sliding window approaches to identify potential regions containing text in the preprocessed image.

     Bounding Box Generation: Create bounding boxes or rectangles around the detected text regions to isolate them from the rest of the image.

+Post-processing and Correction:

+    Error Correction: Implement algorithms to correct recognition errors using context analysis, dictionary lookup, language models, or spell-checking methods.

+    Text Segmentation and Formatting: Arrange recognized characters into words, sentences, or paragraphs to reconstruct the text in a readable format.